openfnord/EarCandle/README.md

 Status:
 EarCandle is sort of a playground for now.
+We will need some sort of "concurrency" so twisted might be good to use here

 Hints: Maybe, statically linked oasislinux is a good VM platform for EarCandle